 Arthritis is characterised by intense joint pain that steadily gets worse as you age.
 However, all joint pain is not caused by arthritis.
 If you have experienced an injury that never fully healed or have chronically high inflammation, you may be at risk of experiencing severe joint pain.

-We’ve summarized the top five supplements to buy for bone and joint health in the UK in 2021, so you can make sure you’re making the right decision for you.
+We’ve summarized the top supplements to buy for joint health in the UK in 2024, so you can make sure you’re making the right decision for yourself.

 Why It Pays to Look after Your Joint Health

-Best Single Ingredients for Bone, Muscle and Joint Health
+Best Supplements for Bone, Muscle, and Joint Health

 There are certain ingredients that are integral to any good supplement for joint health, here are our favourites.